UiL-OTS-labs/jspsych-uil-template-docs/README.md

 - Mac users can use TextEdit in plain text mode (preferences) or try out Visual Studio Code, use XCode, Sublime Text, etc.
 - (Linux users will usually find their way with this step.)

-## 'The lab' vs 'The Web: limitations and opportunities
+## 'The lab' vs 'The Web': limitations and opportunities
 Traditionally, we've used [ZEP](https://www.beexy.nl/zep/wiki/doku.php) in the UiL OTS labs for time critical experimentation and there are many templates to start with using ZEP.
 ZEP was designed in house and has been designed to accurately sync sound, visuals/text and/or other hardware (eye tracking, EEG, EMG, etc) in a 'traditional' research lab setup.
 By that we mean:

 - A quite controlled/controllable environment in terms of hardware, software and possible distractions for participants.